 Hey, I’m Merritt.
-I’m nineteen years old, and I’ve been writing songs since I was fourteen.
+I’m twenty years old, and I’ve been writing songs since I was fourteen.
 My songs are like diary entries, capturing feelings and moments in time.
-Which is ironic because I’ve never been able to keep an actual journal.
+The greatest songs tell a story, and I have a lot of stories I want to share.

 I write songs because I have to.
 It’s how I understand myself.
-I write about everything: friends, boys, hopes, worries, uncertainties, and love.
+When I don’t know what to do or feel, I write a song.
+I write about everything: friends, boys, hopes, worries, and love.
 Especially love.

 More about me:

-I believe in women’s empowerment, girls supporting girls, and promoting women’s safety.
+I care a lot about women’s empowerment, girls supporting girls, and promoting women’s safety.